denten-books/plain-text/3-chapter.md

 > restrictive license terms, similar to downloaded software [@seringhaus_e-book_2010, 150].

-In these conditions, something like a poem or a novel ceases to be a digital artifact and becomes instead a device, firmly tied to its given physical affordances.
-It becomes a concrete object, no longer lasting and universal but rather ephemeral and contingent.
-The device has the ability to dynamically adapt itself "to the needs of both the owner and the user."
-These adaptations could of course take a benign form, of the kind suggested in "*Remix:
-Literatur*," where Michel Chaouli imagines a device akin to a "literature equalizer," empowering readers to "tune" any given text to their liking [@chaouli_remix_2009].
+In these conditions, something like a poem or a novel must relinquish its claim on the universal concrete.
+In that it ceases to be literature and becomes instead a device, firmly tied to its given physical affordances.
+It turns into concrete object, no longer lasting and universal but rather ephemeral and contingent, subject to the whims of the market.
+The device now gains the ability to dynamically adapt itself "to the needs of both the owner and the user."
+These adaptations could of course take a benign form, of the kind suggested in "*Remix: Literatur*," where Michel Chaouli imagines a device akin to a "literature equalizer," empowering readers to "tune" any given text to their liking [@chaouli_remix_2009].
 Don't really like intensifiers?
 Just turn the "adverb knob" down!
 I hold on to the possibility of building such a device with Chaouli.
-In the meantime, existing electronic book software and hardware devices adapt themselves to the reader in far more blunt ways.
+In the meantime, existing electronic book software and hardware devices adapt themselves to the reader in less creative ways.
 Some prevent simple copy and paste actions.
 Others can be used to censor and surveil.
 For a textual critic, such instability of medium means analysis cannot be confined to reading for surface meaning alone.
-How can close or distant reading practices persist, when the reading device reconfigures a text dynamically: to fit individual taste, mood, or politics?[^ln3-modern] Or, when it simply prevents all access to content?
+How can close or distant reading practices persist, when the reading device reconfigures a text dynamically: to fit individual taste, mood, or politics?[^ln3-modern] Or, when it simply prevents access to some of the content?

 [^ln3-modern]: Note that these effects are not limited to contemporary literature at all.
 In purchasing a medieval text, the reader still buys not a